Why we exist

 Uganda has faced 2 million deaths due to the HIV epidemic and currently, there are still 1.2 million Ugandans living with HIV and AIDS.
 This not only affects the living conditions of people but also the trend of the development of the entire system as the mortality rates are largely attributed to AIDS/HIV.

-Nearly 25% (a quarter) of the Ugandan population lives below the poverty line.
-The growing population is putting an increasing strain on already limited resources that are far from reach for many Ugandans and refugees.
+Nearly 25% (a quarter) of the Ugandan population lives below the poverty line – on less than 2 US Dollars.
+The rapidly growing population is putting an increasing strain on already limited resources that are far from reach for many Ugandans and refugees.
 Most people live in inadequate and overcrowded dwellings, mostly without clean water, electricity, and proper sanitation.
+With families living on less than 2 US Dollars per day, their inability to build savings translates into inability to invest!

-The effects of climate change are already hitting Uganda.
-Although our country produces more food than it consumes, poverty still limits the number of nutritious food people can afford and the refugee situation poses further challenges to Uganda’s ability to reach Sustainable Development Goal 2 (Zero Hunger).
+While Uganda produces more food than it consumes, families can not afford nutritious food due to poverty and the refugee situation poses further challenges to Uganda’s ability to reach SDG 2 (Zero Hunger).

 Modern slavery is found in forced labor, human trafficking, sexual exploitation, debt bondage, and forced marriage.
 A growing economic disparity and unemployment made the society vulnerable to crimes, which manifest mostly in human trafficking by recurring threats and violence.
 Minors are the most vulnerable as they are requests for child labor, sex trafficking, and forced marriage.